yf10945/cscc09-project/README.md

 Description of the top 5 technical challenges
 ---------------------------------------------

-1. Creating a separate room where at least two people can play karaoke.
+1. Creating a separate room where at least two people can play karaoke

 2. Learning new frameworks for the project such as React, GraphQL and MongoDB